zuiderkwast/simpleton/README.md

 This is an experimental project, consisting of three parts:

 * language documentation,
-* a compiler `lsrc`, written in Erlang, which compiles Lesser to C code,
+* a compiler `lsrc`, written in Erlang, which compiles Simpleton to C code,
 * a runtime, written in C.

 This language is in a very early stage and not much has been decided.
 The first